Rishabh-Rai-99/Netflix-Clone-html-css/README.md

-this is just for learning purpose so code is longer than average.
+this is just for learning purpose so code is longer than usual.